Do you feel a little lost and want to know how to get back on track?

 Having the right strategies in place will help you pull yourself out of a funk and get your momentum of success going again — even when life has pulled you off course.

-In this article, I want to share some powerful strategies to get back on track toward creating the life you want.
+In this article, I want to share some powerful strategies to get back on track toward creating the life you want and determining how to prioritize your life in way that lets you focus on what really matters.

 1. Define your values